 - give us feedback or contact us.

 - Automated technologies or interactions.
-As you interact with our website, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
+As you interact with our Website, we will automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.

-- Technical Data from analytics providers and search information providers.
+- technical data from analytics providers and search information providers.

-- Contact and Transaction Data from providers of technical, payment and delivery services.
+- contact and transaction data from providers of technical, payment and delivery services.

-3. How we use information
+5. How we store and use your information

-We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data for the following purposes:
+We use the gathered personal data to provide you with our Service and to ensure our legitimate interests.
+More specifically, we will use your personal data for the following purposes:

-- Using our Learning Platform
+- Providing our E-Learning Platform and Service

 - Provide Information; Respond to Requests